Accessibility statement - Spanglefish

 Content that is not within the scope of the accessibility regulations

 The older PDFs on this site do not meet accessibility standards - for example, they may not be structured so they are accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value).
 The accessibility regulations do not require the fixing of PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
 Any new PDFs published will meet accessibility standards.

 How this website was tested

-This website was last tested on 15th October 2019.
-The test was carried out by Margaret Rose, Clerk to Walkington Parish Council, guidance on the .GOV website in conducting a basic accessibility check was followed and the following pages from this website was tested to meet the stated criteria.
+This website was last tested on 24th February 2021.
+The test was carried out by Margaret Rose, Clerk to Walkington Parish Council, guidance on the .GOV website in conducting a basic accessibility check was followed.

 What is being done to improve accessibility

-The Parish Council is going to contact the hosting company for our website to address the issues that have been able to identified and will ensure where practicable any new information published on the website meets the required standards.
+The Parish Council has reported template issues to the hosting company who are aiming to resolve the issues that have been able to identified.
+The Parish Council will ensure where practicable any new information published on the website meets the required standards.